5 Spa Therapies Worth Their Salt

 2. Salt Stone Massages

 Adding Himalayan salt stones to a full-body massage gives clients additional heat and allows the organic trace minerals from the salt to penetrate into the skin and body.
-A Salt Facial Massage Stone Set offers the therapeutic properties of salt for your facial services.
-You can also use larger salt stones in place of hot stones in massage treatments.

 3. Salt Body Scrubs

 Soothing Touch® Green Tea Mint Salt Scrub is ideal for exfoliation before body wraps or massage.
 This blend contains mineral rich Dead Sea salt, six skin-moisturizing oils, vitamin E, essential oils, and an herbal infusion to exfoliate and moisturize the skin, leaving it soft and radiant.

 Skin feels restored to radiance after a treatment with Biotone® Exfoli-Sea Salt Scrub.
 This exfoliating salt scrub’s triple-layer formula contains therapeutic Dead Sea salts in three crystal sizes to gently and effectively awaken circulation while removing accumulated residues and impurities.

 Cuccio™ Pedicure Sea Salt Exfoliate for feet and body polishes skin to perfection with medium grit and the extravagant scent of pomegranate and fig.